Norwegian Cruise Ships By Age: Newest to Oldest (2027-1998)

 Norwegian Prima Cruise Ship (Photo Credit: Studio Porto Sabbia)

 Debuting in 2022 and kicking off the Prima class, Norwegian Prima was also built at the Italian shipyard Fincantieri.
-Guessed to cost the cruise line approximately $850 million to build, the ship features world-class accommodations, a wealth of suite options, and a bigger and better go-karting track unlike anything cruisers have ever seen before.
+Guessed to cost the cruise line approximately $850 million to build, the ship features world-class accommodations, a wealth of suite options, and a bigger and better go-karting track, unlike anything cruisers have ever seen before.

-• Debut: 2022
+• Entered Service: 2022

 • Gross Tonnage: 143,535